oberrauch/vascaling/text/iteration.md

 ![](../plots/iteration_spec_mb.png)

 **Attempting an explanation:** First I thought that those results are just plane wrong, since I'd expected the exact opposite.
-But while I'm writing this it occurs to me, that it is actually not so far off...
+But while I'm writing this it occurs to me, that this is actually not so far off...
 The terminus elevation will increase given a smaller starting surface area, since the maximum elevation is held constant.
 Therefore the average surface temperature will be lower, which results in less energy input (in form of positive melting temperature) and comparatively more solid precipitation (or at least an equal amount).
 Less melting and more (or equal) snow fall, for short.
 Hence, higher (and positive) specific mass balance.

 ## Questions